What It Means to Be a Strategic PMO

 5. Continuous Evolution

-Treating the PMO as static means you’ll fall behind.
-Treating it as adaptive means you’ll stay strategic.
+Treating the PMO as static guarantees irrelevance.
+Treating it as adaptive keeps it strategic.

 Strategic PMO vs Traditional PMO: A Quick Contrast